framely/community/docs/reference/providers/postgrest.md

 ![function implementation](/images/provider/postgrest/function-implementation.png)
 :::

 Then all the functions on the service interface will be shown.
 To implement a fucntion, click one of the functions in **Functions** section.
 In the function popup window, you can provide the implementation in **Provider Dependent** script language or just in **Kotlin**.
-No matter which language you will be using, OpenCUI provides a built-in auto-completion feature to help you with your implementation.
+No matter which language you will be using, OpenCUI provides a built-in **Auto Completion** feature to help you with your implementation.

 ::: thumbnail
 ![click a function](/images/provider/postgrest/click-function.png)